 4. A peptide appears at the bottom of simulation window simultaneously to display the number of amino acids.

 5. The simulation only lists the types of involved amino acids, not the linear sequence of the peptide.

 6. Translation will be terminated when ribosome encounters a stop codon.

 Student In-class Work Example

 After students gain a certain familiarity with the module and process of cracking genetic code.
-Teacher may let students consider how to crack genetic code more strategically.
-Teacher may guide students to consider the following strategies:
+The teacher may let students consider how to crack genetic code more strategically.
+The teacher may guide students to consider the following strategies: